 I didn’t add too many spices to this fish.
 I was making this for my kids and wanted to keep it mild.
-I absolutely LOVE the taste of smoked paprika, not regular paprika, smoked paprika.
+I LOVE the taste of smoked paprika, not regular paprika, smoked paprika.
 By all means, add some more spice if you like.
-Chili powder, garlic, onion or maybe even a little hot sauce would taste excellent with this recipe.
+Chili powder, garlic, onion, or maybe even a little hot sauce would taste excellent with this recipe.

 I have another video to show you how simple and easy this recipe is!